 We could go on about the other widely available brands that offer formulas tailored to urinary health, but that would be a waste of your time.
 None of them impressed us enough to recommend them.
-Here’s an overview why this is the case:
+Here’s an overview of why this is the case:

 Hill’s comes with quite the variety of formulas for kidney and urinary care.
 Most of them are under their Hill’s Prescription Diet line.
-The majority of the diets list meat or pork liver as second ingredient (water is first for the wet options).
+The majority of the diets list meat or pork liver as the second ingredient (water is first for the wet options).
 We can swallow pork liver as the first ingredient but what’s offputting is the presence of wheat flour, brewers rice, wheat gluten, rice starch, titanium dioxide color, guar gum, and cornstarch.

 Royal Canin comes with the Feline Renal Support Starter Kit which contains three wet and three dry options.
 Unfortunately, they are also far from being shining stars.
 The dry options list rice and corn as the first two (in some case even three) ingredients.

 Unfortunately, even after that, the list continues not with meat but with by-products or meat meals.
-With the wet options, things don’t get much better.
+With wet options, things don’t get much better.
 After water, the second ingredients are either livers or by-products.
 Gluten and starch also find a place in the ingredients list, and so does guar gum.
 Unfortunately, even the prescription formulas do not differ much.